Smallest $C_{2l+1}$-critical graphs of odd-girth $2k+1$: The value of

 \begin{claim} There is no vertex of $G$ of degree~4 or more, nor a vertex of degree exactly~3 with a second neighbourhood of size~5 or more. \end{claim} \claimproof For a contradiction, suppose that a vertex $v$ has degree~4 or more, or has degree~3 and a second neighbourhood of size~5 or more.

 By Claim~\ref{clm:diffneighbours}, the neighbours of $v$ should have pairwise distinct neighbourhoods, so that even if $v$ has degree~$4$ or more, we must have $|N_2(v)| \geq 4$.
-Thus, by a counting argument (recall that $G$ has at most 14 vertices), we may state that $\N3(v)$ has size at most~5.
-Since $G$ has odd-girth~7, it means that $G[\N3(v)]$ is bipartite.
+Thus, by a counting argument (recall that $G$ has at most 14 vertices), $\N3(v)$ has size at most~5.
+Since $G$ has odd-girth~7, this means $G[\N3(v)]$ is bipartite.

-Suppose $G[\N3(v)]$ has only one non-trivial connected component.
+Suppose $G[\N3(v)]$ has at most one non-trivial connected component.
 Consider any proper $3$-colouring of $G[\N3(v)]$ such that colours $c_1$ and $c_2$ are used for the non-trivial connected component, and colour $c_3$ is used for isolated vertices.
 Then, no vertex of $N_2(v)$ can see both colours $c_1$ and $c_2$, as this would result in a short odd-cycle in $G$.
 Thus, any such colouring is $v$-special.
-Such a colouring clearly exists, hence by Claim~\ref{clm:nospecial}, we derive that $G[\N3(v)]$ has at least two non-trivial components.
-Since it has order at most~5, it must have exactly two non-trivial components.
+Hence, by Claim~\ref{clm:nospecial}, we derive that $G[\N3(v)]$ has at least two non-trivial components.
+Since it has order at most~5, it must have exactly two.

 Assume now that both non-trivial connected components are isomorphic to $K_2$.
 Consider all proper $3$-colourings of $G[\N3(v)]$ such that colours $c_1$ and $c_2$ are used for the copies of $K_2$ (the potentially remaining vertex being coloured with $c_3$).
-One may check that since by Claim~\ref{clm:nospecial}, none of them is $v$-special, and hence there is a short odd-cycle in $G$, which is a contradiction.
+Considering Claim~\ref{clm:nospecial}, one may easily check that if none of these colorings is $v$-special, then there is a short odd-cycle in $G$, which is a contradiction.

 Hence, $G[\N3(v)]$ is isomorphic to the disjoint union of $K_2$ and $K_{2,1}$.
 Let $u_1$ and $u_2$ be the vertices of $K_2$, and $u_3, u_4$ and $u_5$ be the vertices of $K_{2,1}$ such that $u_4$ is the central vertex.